Skip to content

 Published: April 26, 2024

-All of ALN’s resources work together to help us use the results from the HLAs, or other rich tasks, we might ask students to engage with.
-We use the High Leverage Concepts (HLC) maps to help us focus on the essential math we’re trying to collect information about.
-We use the corresponding High Leverage Assessment (HLA) to collect student evidence of understanding about that essential math.
-We use the ALN Work Sort Protocol to help us determine where we can place the student work on the HLC Learning Progressions.
+All of ALN’s resources work together to help us use the results from the HLC Assessments, or other rich tasks, we might ask students to engage with.
+We use the HLCs to help us focus on the essential math we’re trying to collect information about.
+We use the corresponding HLC Assessment to collect student evidence of understanding about that essential math.
+We use the ALN Work Sort Protocol to help us determine where we can place the student work on the HLC Progressions.
 We design our next instructional steps based on students’ understanding.
 This is such a powerful progression of teacher analysis, insights, and acknowledgment of student strengths.
 Evaluating student work for scoring purposes pales in comparison.

 We have several choices after we analyze and sort student responses to the HLAs.
 We could: